saisudhir14/go-server/README.md

 # 🌐 Go Local Server

-Welcome to the **Go Local Server** project!
 This is a simple HTTP server built using Go that demonstrates handling HTTP requests, serving static files, and processing form data.

 ## 📁 Project Structure